Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Class-7-―-State-Machines-―-Monday-Mar-10th.md

 scope.</code></b></li>
 </list>
 <tip>
-<p>A Context Object is a specialized instance of a Behaviored Classifier that maintains the current state of a state machine and manages state transitions based on events and conditions.
+<p>A Context Object is a specialized instance of a Behaviored Classifier that maintains the
+current state of a state machine and manages state transitions based on events and conditions.
 As a Behaviored Classifier, it encapsulates both structural features (attributes and associations) and behavioral features (operations and signals) that can be referenced within the state machine's transitions and states.
 The Context Object provides the execution environment for the state machine, making its properties and methods available to guard conditions and behavior expressions during transitions.
-Within the state machine, transitions can access and modify the Context Object's attributes, invoke its operations, and evaluate its associations to determine if guard conditions are met or to execute behavior expressions.
+Within the state machine, transitions can access and modify the Context Object’s attributes, invoke its operations, and evaluate its associations to determine if guard conditions are met or to execute behavior expressions.
 This tight integration between the Context Object and its state machine ensures that the state-dependent behavior remains cohesive and properly encapsulated within the broader system architecture.</p>
 </tip>
 </tip>
 </note>